wxleong/eltt2/README.txt

     ./eltt2 -G 14

     -r:
-    With the "-r" command you can read data from a selected SHA-1 PCR.
+    With the "-r" command you can read data from a selected SHA-1/SHA-256 PCR.
     For example, use the following command to read data from PCR 23 (0x17):
+    ./eltt2 -r 17           Read data from SHA-1 PCR 23.
+    or
+    ./eltt2 -r sha1 17      Read data from SHA-1 PCR 23.
-    ./eltt2 -r 17
+    ./eltt2 -r sha256 17    Read data from SHA-256 PCR 23.

     -R:
     With the "-R" command you can read data from a selected SHA-256 PCR.